 For our articles that address aspects of law, state rules, and regulations, we ensure that law professionals verify these.

 We will not make claims or promises simply to meet algorithm requirements - we will always put the needs of our audience first.

 For those who qualify, getting an ESA letter requires just a consultation from a licensed mental health professional.
 This will ensure that you will be legally protected when it comes to living with your pet in all permanent housing situations – regardless of landlord policies.

-- What Is an ESA Letter? - An ESA Letter serves as proof that your pet is an assistance animal.
+What Is an ESA Letter? - An ESA Letter proves that your pet is an assistance animal.
 This means you have the legal right to keep them in your home, even if your housing complex prohibits pets.